microsoft/terraform-provider-azuredevops/website/docs/d/data_group.html.markdown

 The following attributes are exported:

 * `id` - The ID for this resource is the group descriptor.
 See below.
 * `descriptor` - The Descriptor is the primary way to reference the graph subject.
-This field will uniquely idenfity the same graph subject accross both Accounts and Organizations.
+This field will uniquely identify the same graph subject across both Accounts and Organizations.

 ## Relevant Links